rtrujillor/angular2-poc/README.md

 git clone  https://github.com/rtrujillor/angular2-poc.git  my-proj cd my-proj
 ```
+## Working behind a proxy
+Under the proxy-config-examples directory, you can have some examples of configuration files for npm, git and typings (typescript) for not having problems executing the npm scripts behind a proxy, I had them!

 ## Install npm packages

 Install the npm packages described in the `package.json` and verify that it works: